-TV antennas is one of the few technologies that has remained relatively unchanged - until now.
+TV antenna technology is one of the few areas of modern technology that has remained relatively unchanged - until now.

 That idea was challenged in 2003 when Antennas Direct set about creating the most powerful antennas on the planet.